stanford-crfm/levanter/docs/Getting-Started-TPU-VM.md

 Levanter is designed to be robust to this, but we still have to actually restart the job when it happens.
 We refer to this as "babysitting" the job.
 We have two options for "babysitting" training jobs.

-1. `launch_on_ray.py` is a new, experimental script that uses Ray to manage the job.
+1. `launch_on_ray.py` is a new, experimental script that uses Ray to manage the job and restart it if it fails.
    This script is still in development, but it seems to basically work.
 2. `launch.py` has a `--retries` flag that will automatically restart the job if it fails.
-To use this, launch.py must be running in foreground mode and must maintain a connection to the TPU VM instance.
+To use this, `launch.py` must be running in foreground mode and must maintain a connection to the TPU VM instance.

 ## Installation